clinical/rehab liaison jobs and careers article

 What is a clinical or rehab liaison?

-A rehab liaison (or clinical liaison) is the person responsible for finding potential patients for an acute rehabilitation facility (ARF)—which is also known as an acute rehab unit (ARU) or inpatient rehab facility (IRF)—and then screening those patients to see if they’re good matches.
+A rehab liaison (or clinical liaison) is responsible for finding potential patients for an acute rehabilitation facility (ARF)—which is also known as an acute rehab unit (ARU) or inpatient rehab facility (IRF)—and then screening those patients to see if they’re good matches.

-Bear in mind that the role itself requires adherence to a much stricter set of criteria.
 Some facilities apply Medicare criteria to all patients, while others require liaisons to know specific admission criteria for specific insurance carriers.

 If these patients are good matches, you’ll often run insurance, work with case managers, collaborate with the rehab team during rounds, and work with the rehab MD at your facility to follow that patient.